 Andy shakes his head in disbelief.
 "But you still have them?"

 "You know...
 I can't tell you.. what happens... up in the city."

-Ricio, just shakes his head with a sad disappointed look on his face.
+Ricio looks away with a sad disappointed look on his face.
 He doesn't know what to say.
-Andee, frustrated, turns away and looks towards the western edge of the Carpati township which is only partially visible.
+Frustrated, Andee does the same, looking over to the western edge of the Carpati township which is only partially visible.